Avaxtars (AVXT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Avaxtars Historical Price

-According to the latest data gathered on Avaxtars live price page, the current price of Avaxtars is 0.00006688USD.
-The circulating supply of Avaxtars(AVXT) is 385.74M AVXT , giving it a market capitalization of $25.80K.
+According to the latest data gathered on Avaxtars live price page, the current price of Avaxtars is 0.00006239USD.
+The circulating supply of Avaxtars(AVXT) is 387.23M AVXT , giving it a market capitalization of $24.16K.

 The Avaxtars Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AVXT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.